-Constraints: Your project needs to follow the conventions of the Public Service Announcement.
+Constraints: Your project needs to follow the conventions of the Public Service Announcement and the memo.
 You will want to follow the specific guidelines below.

 Make sure that the PSA:

 - Is 30 seconds to 1 minute in length.

 - Is effectively designed.

 - Utilizes visuals, text and/or audio (voice/music/sound effects).